unixpickle/cubezapp/assets/scripts/model/README.md

  * **flavor** - string - a hex color identifier (e.g. #f0d5a9) which indicates the color of the current flavor.
 If the flavor is the alternation flavor, this is simply "#" with no hex after it.
 The flavor view must give unrecognized values meaning for legacy purposes. **Default:** "" (empty string)
  * **righty** - bool - true if the user is right handed. **Default:** true
  * **timerAccuracy** - int - an enum for the accuracy to show in the timer.
-The values of this setting are given meaning by the view and controller. **Default:** 0
+The values of this setting are given meaning by the view and controller.
+This is now only used as a default value when creating new puzzles.
+Puzzles have their own timerAccuracy setting. **Default:** 0
  * **theaterMode** - bool - enter theater mode while timing. **Default:** true

 <a name="observe-section"></a>